detekt/detekt/detekt-generator/documentation/complexity.md

 ### ComplexCondition

 Complex conditions make it hard to understand which cases lead to the condition being true or false.
-To improve readability and understanding of complex conditions consider extracting them into well-named functions and call those instead.
+To improve readability and understanding of complex conditions consider extracting them into well-named functions or variables and call those instead.

 #### Configuration options: